retro16/acsi2stm/README.md

 It can work in 3 ways:

-* Expose a raw SD card as a hard disk to the Atari.
-* Expose a floppy or hard disk image file on a standard SD card to the Atari.
 * Mount a standard SD card on the Atari.
+* Expose a raw SD card as an ACSI hard disk to the Atari.
+* Expose a ACSI hard disk image file on a standard SD card to the Atari.

 It also provides an UltraSatan compatible real-time clock if you add a simple 3V lithium battery such as a CR2032.